BenjaminTuckerInstitute/Liberty/3/21/liberty.md

 Thus we have stated the substance of the senator’s “insight” and “foresight.”

-And we have the editor's comment to the effect that these qualities constitute statesmanship in contrast with the characteristics of the “average politician.”
+And we have the editor’s comment to the effect that these qualities constitute statesmanship in contrast with the characteristics of the “average politician.”
 “The average politician in office thinks of men only as voters, and directs his plans to carrying the election.
 The statesman, who answers to the definition of a ‘philosopher in action,’ thinks of them as human beings with needs and wants and aspirations, and shapes his course to secure for them the best and happiest, conditions of living.”

 It is in this direction that the thoughts of Senator Edmunds are turning, and with particular reference to the “relation between capital and labor.”